T H E F A R M E R S

 Travis grew up on a wheat and sheep farm in Northern WA, and then chose to pursue his passion for agriculture, graduating with a BSc in Agricultural Science at UWA.

 Having spent 3 years working in research for a PhD which he chose not to pursue, Travis’ thirst for knowledge has been key to the growth of Allington Family Farm.
-Using his theoretical and practical skills, knowledge and expertise in farming provides us with the tools to ensure that we can constantly re-evaluate our practices and find ways to improve what we’re doing.
+Using his theoretical and practical skills, knowledge and expertise in agriculture provides us with the tools to ensure that we can constantly re-evaluate our practices and find ways to improve what we’re doing.

 Travis is also really passionate about growing good food for people and believes that the traceability element of what we do here is vital, so that people know their farmer and know where their food comes from.